bangbangcon/west/content/Speakers.md

 <span class="talk-title">Generating fractals ... with SQL queries!!!</span>

 SQL databases can do a lot.
 They are fantastic at making it easy to work with large amounts of data.
-One of the lesser know capabilities of SQL databases is that they can be used to generate fractals!
+One of the lesser-known capabilities of SQL databases is that they can be used to generate fractals!

 In this talk, we'll take a look at how you can use the SQL features provided